 One September morning, Viv plucked up the courage to speak to a homeless man that she saw regularly in Prestwich.
 That conversation was the spark that led to Street Support…

-Like many of us, I had noticed an increasing number of homeless people on the streets.
+Like many of us, I had noticed an increasing number of people facing homelessness on the streets.
 I felt really sad and frustrated that in a country like the UK people could find themselves without somewhere safe to sleep.

 Knowing that charities advise not to give cash as it encourages begging, I wasn’t sure what I could do to help.
 I would often offer to buy people I saw a coffee or something to eat, but beyond that I felt helpless.
 Donating to a national homeless charity made sense, but it felt so distant and intangible, I rarely got around to actually doing it.